AlfonsinaCardenas/Project-2/README.md

 ## Weather Details Page

 For the weather details page, I wanted to include the current weather information for a specific location chosen by the user.
 When I tried the API with the text box, it would only let me write the city and the country, which would make it difficult for the user to find the specific location they were looking for since many cities around the country have the same name.
 To fix this, I integrated the geocoding endpoint which allowed the user to write the name of the city, state, and country for a more specific search.
-Then, the select box let's us explore all the different states and even countries that have cities with the same name.
+Then, the select box lets us explore all the different states and even countries that have cities with the same name.
 For example, when we write "Rome" in the text box, the select box shows us options like "Rome, Lazio, IT" or "Rome, Georgia, US".
 The geocoding endpoint also provides the coordinates, which helped me create the map and the checkbox with said coordinates.

-I decided to also add the color_picker widget because I did not like how it looked with a basic white background.
+I decided to also add the st.color_picker widget because I did not like how it looked with a basic white background.
 Instead of making the decision myself of what color the web app should be, I gave the users the option to choose based on their own preference, making the app more flexible and interactive.

 For weather, I did not want to show only the temperature, so I looked at other weather apps to see what other information I could provide.
 I chose to add metrics such as humidity, pressure, wind speed, and the current weather, such as cloudy, clear, and rainy.

-Lastly, since people have their own preferences for temperature scales, I added an interactive table that provided the temperature, feels life, minimum, and maximum in both Celsius and Fahrenheit.
+Lastly, since people have their own preferences for temperature scales, I added an interactive table that provided the temperature, feels like, minimum, and maximum in both Celsius and Fahrenheit.

 ## Forecast Page